pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/duplicate-observed-data.md

 + Select "void |||update|||"

-#|en| …which leads us to calling the <code>update()</code> method in the window class.
+#|en| …which leads us to calling the `update()` method in the window class.
 It does not have anything in it yet, so let's add the necessary code to make everything work.

 Go to the start of "update"